Skip to Main Content

 Publication Indexes

 Indexes go beyond the full-text journal collections available in Westlaw and Lexis and provide indexing and abstracts for large numbers of English-language law reviews, legal newspapers, bar association publications, and international legal journals.
-While these resources may only provide an abstract of the article or publication you are interested in, often the full-text may be located through a more comprehensive database like HeinOnline or by using the eJournal Finder.
+While these resources may only provide an abstract of the article or publication you are interested in, your results may be more precise by retrieving just articles by subject heading.
+And often the full-text may be located through a more comprehensive database like HeinOnline or by using the eJournal Finder.

 Legal Resource Index (formerly LegalTrac): requires Westlaw login